Improving Outdoor Multi-cell Fingerprinting-based Positioning via Mobile Data Augmentation: Abstract

 \section{Abstract}

 Accurate outdoor positioning in cellular networks is hindered by sparse, heterogeneous measurement collections and the high cost of exhaustive site surveys.
 This paper introduces a lightweight, modular mobile data augmentation framework designed to enhance multi-cell fingerprinting-based positioning using operator-collected minimization of drive test (MDT) records.
 The proposed approach decouples spatial and radio-feature synthesis: kernel density estimation (KDE) models the empirical spatial distribution to generate geographically coherent synthetic locations, while a k-nearest-neighbor (KNN)-based block produces augmented per-cell radio fingerprints.
 The architecture is intentionally training-free, interpretable, and suitable for distributed or on-premise operator deployments, supporting privacy-aware workflows.
 We both validate each augmentation module independently and assess its end-to-end impact on fingerprinting-based positioning using a real-world MDT dataset provided by an Italian mobile network operator across diverse urban and peri-urban scenarios.
-Results show that the proposed KDE-KNN augmentation consistently improves positioning performance, with the largest benefits in sparsely sampled or structurally complex regions; we also observe region-dependent saturation effects as augmentation increases.
-The framework offers a practical, low-complexity path to enhance operator positioning services using existing mobile data traces.
+Results show that the proposed KDE-KNN augmentation consistently improves positioning performance with respect to state-of-the-art approaches, reducing the median positioning error by up to 30\% in the most sparsely sampled or structurally complex regions.
+We also observe region-dependent saturation effects, which emerge most rapidly in scenarios with high user density where the information gain from additional synthetic samples quickly diminishes.
+Overall, the framework offers a practical, low-complexity path to enhance operator positioning services using existing mobile data traces.